redis/redis-doc/commands/decrby.md

 Decrements the number stored at `key` by `decrement`.
-If the key does not exist or contains a value of the wrong type, it is set to `0` before performing the operation.
+If the key does not exist, it is set to `0` before performing the operation.
+An error is returned if the key contains a value of the wrong type or contains a string that is not representable as integer.
 This operation is limited to 64 bit signed integers.

 See `INCR` for extra information on increment/decrement operations.